Vicomtech/d-EVD_dual-Electric-Vehicle-Dataset/README.md

 ## DEVRT (Dataset of Electric Vehicle Real Trips)

 For the real trips dataset, many routes have been done, some more than one time, with two electric vehciles.
 A Dacia Spring and a Nissan Leaf.
-One is more intended to be used use in urban trips and the other in medium and large trips.
+One is more intended to be used in urban trips and the other in medium and large trips.
 For obtaining vehicle battery data, an OBD-II device has been used.
-For obtaining the rest of the data, two external apis have been used:
+For obtaining the rest of the data, two external APIs have been used:
 * [Weatherapi](https://www.weatherapi.com/) for weather data.
 * [Open data euskadi](https://opendata.euskadi.eus/) for traffic data.